 Moussa is an inventor on a US patent owned by Georgetown University and on other pending US and foreign patent applications for use of nilotinib and other tyrosine kinase inhibitors for the treatment of neurodegenerative diseases.

 The Alzheimer's Drug Discovery Foundation is supporting this clinical trial through a $2.1 million grant to Turner.
-The study has also received private philanthropic support.
+The study has also received private philanthropic support including a generous gift from the family of Leonard P. Steuart II.
+Mr. Steuart was a participant and supporter of the Georgetown University Memory Disorders Program.

 Turner conducts additional clinical research supported by funding to Georgetown University from Lilly, Biogen, Merck, Acadia, and Toyama as well as the National Institutes of Health and Department of Defense.